-**You cannot sign up for HIST 496H or HIST 498 via UAccess.
-To register, e-mail the instructor for permission (e-mail addresses are indicated below for the instructor for each section), and the instructor can then give permission by e-mail to the advisor, Kathryn Gallien, firstname.lastname@example.org, to enroll you in the course.
+To register for HIST 498 or HIST 496H, email the instructor for permission (email addresses are indicated below for the instructor for each section).
+The instructor can then give permission by email to the advisor, Kathryn Gallien, firstname.lastname@example.org, to enroll you in the course.

-Options for Spring 2018 (more information is posted below for each section):
+Options for Fall 2018 (more information is posted below for each section):

 HIST 498 (002)